mbeddr/mps-platform-docs/src/doc/docs/aspects/typesystem.md

 !!! question "What's autoboxing in Base Language/Java?"

-        In some cases, there is an automatic conversion between primitive types and reference types called [autoboxing/unboxing](https://docs.oracle.com/javase/tutorial/java/data/autoboxing.html).
+        In some cases, there is an automatic conversion between primitive and reference types called [autoboxing/unboxing](https://docs.oracle.com/javase/tutorial/java/data/autoboxing.html).

     ```java
     Integer z1 = 1;
     int z2 = new Integer(1);
     ```

-    Autoboxing [doesn't apply to array types](https://stackoverflow.com/a/45918658/16577108) and the type checker behaves differently in Java (J) and *Base Language (B)*:
+    Autoboxing [doesn't apply to array types](https://stackoverflow.com/a/45918658/16577108), and the type checker behaves differently in Java (J) and *Base Language (B)*:

     ```java
     Integer[] a = new int[]{1, 2}; // disallowed in both